afnankb/Project-1/README.md

 - As a user, I should be shown a message when I win, lose or tie
 - As a user, I should not be able to continue playing once I win, lose, or tie
 - As a user, I should be able to play the game again without refreshing the page
 - As a user , I can play multiple game roundes and know if I win or tie
 - As a user , I can select one player and play with computer
 - As a user , I can use the website from a mobile phone

+## planning and development process

+  Start with html and css pages after that start java script page .
+  After link all pages togather start devolpment , First start if the game for two players ( play game , find the winner , count the number of winner times or tie  and if select play again the game will restart ) after that devlopment if select one player game ( play with computer )at same steps.

+## Code Examples

+### the winner funcition

+` if ((XOrOList[0] != null) && (XOrOList[1] != null) && (XOrOList[2] != null) && (XOrOList[0] === XOrOList[1]) && (XOrOList[0] === XOrOList[2])) {
+        removeAllEvent();
+       MessageWin();

+    }`
+if the element of the same line (example) have the same value and not null , upload message win and remove all events listener to stop clicks in games .

+## Usage

+first select one player or two player ---> then click play game img to start the game ---> select any element and play ---> if you want to start again click at start again img .